Filing a lawsuit against a hospital falls under the category of medical malpractice law.

 In Alabama, partial fault completely bars you from recovering damages.

-To begin the process of filing a lawsuit against a hospital in Birmingham, you should contact our personal injury attorneys at the Fob James Law Firm today.
+To begin the process of filing a lawsuit against a hospital in Birmingham, you should contact our experienced Birmingham medical malpractice attorneys for assistance.

 You must prove four elements to have a successful medical malpractice claim in Alabama.

-Speaking with a lawyer can help you determine whether you have a medical malpractice claim against a hospital.
+Speaking with a medical malpractice lawyer in Birmingham can help you determine whether you have a medical malpractice claim against a hospital.

 In medical malpractice cases, hospitals must adhere to the standard of care.

 The standard of care is the generally accepted manner of treating similarly situated patients in the same geographic area with the same condition.